Roles Harry Potter Actors Want Fans To Forget

-One of the great assets of the Harry Potter franchise is its all-star cast.
+One of the great assets of the Harry Potter franchise is its star cast.
 With the 8 films, the saga of the little wizard had the participation of some of the most talented actors in the United Kingdom.
-What many fans don’t know is that many of these stars participated in “unusual” projects at the beginning of their careers.
+What many fans don’t know is that many of these stars took part in ‘unusual’ projects early in their careers.

 The Harry Potter cast was led by Daniel Radcliffe (The Woman in Black), Emma Watson (Beauty and the Beast) and Rupert Grint (Servant).

-We’ve listed below 7 roles the Harry Potter actors want fans to forget about; check out.
+We’ve listed below 7 roles that the Harry Potter actors want fans to forget; check out.

 Rupert Grint – Pum: Impossible Emission

 Fart: Impossible Emission – released under the title Thunderpants – follows the story of a boy who suffers from constant flatulence.
 In the film, Rupert Grint plays Alan A. Allen, a young prodigy who helps his best friend overcome his problem.
-The cast also includes Anna Popplewell (The Chronicles of Narnia) and Keira Knightley (Pirates of the Caribbean).
+The cast of the feature also includes Anna Popplewell (The Chronicles of Nornia) and Keira Knightley (Pirates of the Caribbean).

 Tom Felton – Night Wolf

 Tom Felton became famous around the world for playing Draco Malfoy in the Harry Potter franchise.
-Before playing one of the antagonists of the Magical Universe, Felton was known for small roles in films such as The Borrowers.
+Before playing one of the antagonists of the Magic Universe, Felton was known for small roles in films like The Borrowers.
 After Harry Potter, the actor did his best to diversify his career.
 In 2010, he acted in the horror film Night Wolf.

 Michael Gambon – Midnight in Moscow

-After the tragic death of Richard Harris, Albus Dumbledore’s original interpreter Michael Gambon arrived to save the day.
+After the tragic death of Richard Harris, the original interpreter of Albus Dumbledore, Michael Gambon arrived to save the day.
 A veteran of screen and stage, the actor brought a different depth to the headmaster of Hogwarts.
 In addition to the franchise, Gambon is in memorable films such as The King’s Speech and The Legend of the Headless Horseman.

-One of the actor’s most “forgettable” projects was the TV movie Midnight in Moscow, released in 1996.
-The spy thriller features Michael Caine’s last performance as secret agent Harry Palmer.
+One of the actor’s most ‘forgettable’ projects was the TV movie Midnight in Moscow, released in 1996.
+The spy thriller features Michael Caine’s final performance as secret agent Harry Palmer.
 In the film, Palmer is tasked with locating a stolen cargo of plutonium after the Cold War.
 Michael Gambon, meanwhile, plays a Russian gangster.

 Helena Bonham Carter – Seduction Drug

-Helena Bonham Carter won fans around the world after playing the maniacal Bellatrix Lestrange in the Harry Potter franchise.
+Helena Bonham Carter won fans around the world after playing the manic Bellatrix Lestrange in the Harry Potter franchise.
 Known for playing eccentric and extravagant characters, the actress gives a show in films such as Corpse Bride, Alice in Wonderland and Shadows of the Night.
-More recently, Carter played Princess Margaret in the series The Crown.
+More recently, Carter played Princess Margaret in The Crown series.

-In 2001, Helena Bonham Carter starred in the thriller Drugs of Seduction.
+In 2001, Helena Bonham Carter starred in the thriller Droga da Seduo.
 In the film, the actress plays Susan Ivey, a mysterious woman who destroys the life of a dentist.
-At the time, the film failed to win over the public and the specialized critics.
-Although the actress’ performance was praised, the film was detonated for its wild premise and fickle tone.
+At the time, the film failed to win over the public and specialized critics.
+Although the actress’ performance was praised, the film was detonated for its fetched premise and fickle tone.

 Alan Rickman – Dr. Mesmer: The Sorcerer